The ASSOCIATION OF INTERNATIONAL MERCENARIES, the most professional choice for commanders in need of a qualified hired gun.

-Cultured Warrior: quite a few, most notably British-bourne Sidney.
+Cultured Warrior: quite a few, most notably British-born Sidney.
 Several profiles even state that they can easily be an intellectual or a rich guy.
-(Someone like Lynx isn't psycho for hunting down endangered species; merely eccentric.)
+(Someone like Lynx isn't a psychopath for hunting down endangered species; merely eccentric.)

 Deathbringer the Adorable: "Spider" is a female medic with a nice personality and even a southern drawl... and is one of the worst shots in the game.
 (Her nickname comes from her sibling, who kept teasing her all the time with that name, as she was deadly afraid of all insects.)